xyxj1024/xyxj1024.github.io/_posts/2023-02-16-julian-jaynes-collection.md

 [^2]: This Reed College Humanities 110 [web page](https://www.reed.edu/humanities/110Tech/Iliad.html) is very informative.

-[^3]: [aoidoi.org](http://www.aoidoi.org/) - "Aoidoi" is classical Greek for "bards," like Homer, or just "poets."
+[^3]: [aoidoi.org](http://www.aoidoi.org/) - "*Aoidoi*" is classical Greek for "bards," like Homer, or just "poets."

-[^4]: Psyche was the goddess of the soul and the wife of Eros (Roman Cupid) god of love.
-Psyche though was a relatively unusual goddess in the Greek pantheon, for Psyche was not born immortal but was transformed into one.
+[^4]: *Psyche* was the goddess of the soul and the wife of *Eros* (Roman Cupid) god of love. *Psyche* though was a relatively unusual goddess in the Greek pantheon, for *Psyche* was not born immortal but was transformed into one.

-[^5]: After Homer, the word is usually is written in its contracted form as *nous*.
+[^5]: After Homer, the word is usually written in its contracted form as "*nous*".
 It is the mind or an act of mind, a thought or a purpose.
 Whatever Patroclus may do, "the *noos* of Zeus is always more powerful than that of men" (&#8553;&#8549;.688); Nausica&auml; "laid the lash on her mules with *noos*" (6.320), so that her maids and Odysseus could follow her on foot; Zeus reproaches Athena: "Did you not yourself devise that *noos*?"
 (5.23).
 Yet the *noos* is not exclusively intellectual.
 Agamemnon "rejoiced in his *noos*" (8.78); Paris says of Hector that "the *noos* in his chest is fearless" (&#8546;.63).
 The intellectual meaning is, however, much more prominent.
 See Jan Bremmer, *The Early Greek Concept of the Soul*, Princeton University Press, 1987, pp. 56-57.

-[^6]: Oxford Classical Dictionary - Thymos (or thumos), cognate with Indo-European words meaning "smoke," is one of a number of terms in Greek which associate psychological activity with air and breath.
-In the Homeric poems, thymos is one of a family of terms associated with internal psychological process of thought, emotion, volition, and motivation.
+[^6]: Oxford Classical Dictionary - *Thumos* (or *thymos*), cognate with Indo-European words meaning "smoke," is one of a number of terms in Greek which associate psychological activity with air and breath.
+In the Homeric poems, *thumos* is one of a family of terms associated with internal psychological process of thought, emotion, volition, and motivation.

-[^7]: [kosmossociety.chs.harvard.edu](https://kosmossociety.chs.harvard.edu/core-vocab-phren-phrenes) - Physical localization of the thumos.
-In modern English we refer to the mind as residing in the brain, and emotion is often referred to in connection with the heart and sometimes the gut; in ancient Greek both functions are referred to as residing in the phrenes which equates to the midriff.
+[^7]: [kosmossociety.chs.harvard.edu](https://kosmossociety.chs.harvard.edu/core-vocab-phren-phrenes) - Physical localization of the *thumos*.
+In modern English we refer to the mind as residing in the brain, and emotion is often referred to in connection with the heart and sometimes the gut; in ancient Greek both functions are referred to as residing in the *phrenes* which equates to the midriff.

 [^8]: While it is recognized that *dike* has several other meanings, such as "custom, law, trial," etc., "justice" is the most common translation.
 It is largely on the strength of his long praise of *dike* in the *Works and Days* that Hesiod is often considered the first Greek "moralist," though it is sometimes argued that Homer too believed in and portrayed a moral or just universe.
 See Michael Gagarin, "Dike in the Works and Days," *Classical Philology*, Vol. 68, No. 2 (Apr., 1973), pp. 81-94.